ajz34/vdw/readme.md

 # vdw (wrapper of existing vDW packages for PySCF)

-This package is a wrapper of various existing vDW libraries for PySCF.
+This package is my wrapper of various existing vDW libraries for PySCF.

 You may need to further install other required packages from conda or pip.